⚠️ Psstt! Ton navigateur est un peu trop vieux ;) Essaie plutôt avec Chrome ou Firefox ⚠️

 2. Stressors are always present in everyone’s lives.

-3. Stress is a body’s normal reaction to stressors in the environment or to how we interpret them.
+3. Stress is a body’s normal reaction to stressors in the environment or to how we interpret these stressors.

 4. Stress is useful.
 Good stress management increases concentration and memory.